violaberg/wine-o-clock/README.md

 * Should Have:
     + Reservation management system for admin
-    + User ability to edit/cancel booking online
+    + Newsletter list
     + Booking reminder by email

 * Could Have:
-    + Newsletter list
+    + Visible booking for logged-in user
+    + User ability to edit/cancel booking online
     + Terms & conditions
     + Wine blog